ACHILLES TENDON PAIN IN RUNNERS

-Mid-portion Achilles tendinopathy is by far the most common type (75% of cases) and you can usually feel a thickened bump in the middle of the Achilles tendon which is painful when you press on it.
+Mid-portion Achilles tendinopathy is by far the most common type (75% of cases) and you may feel a thickened bump or painful area in the middle of the Achilles tendon.
 Insertional Achilles tendinopathy is not as common (25% of cases) and causes painful swelling where the tendon attaches into the heel.

 The first time runners usually notice Achilles pain is towards the end of a training session or a few hours after a run.
 If you’ve really overdone it, you may wake up with a very painful tendon that makes you hobble for most of the day.
 In most cases, however, the Achilles is stiff first thing in the morning but then warms up as the day goes on.

 Initially, runners find that they can feel stiffness and discomfort at the beginning of a run but that it disappears as they go on and the tendon warms up.
 However, the discomfort and pain may return worse than before a few hours later.

 If you continue to push your training and don’t get your Achilles tendon the treatment it needs, you may get to a point where the pain stops you from running and even just walking hurts.

 No, because it won’t tell you anything more than what you already know.
 Scans are useful to confirm the diagnosis but they don’t tell you how bad the injury is or how long your tendon will take to recover.